 - 3.12 The Key Development Requirements apply to the whole Chetwynd Barracks site to ensure the allocation is planned as a single entity thereby ensuring a comprehensive and cohesive development is achieved.
 The policy identifies those elements of the development that are expected to be delivered within the plan period. - 3.13 To facilitate the full scale of development at Toton and Chetwynd Barracks and provide necessary capacity on the local highway network highway improvements will be required.
-These should be consistent with the proposals set out in the East Midlands HS2 Growth

-Strategy and the emerging Gateway Study.

-- 3.14 The details of the retail / service centre referenced in this policy will be addressed as part of the Masterplanning requirement (above).
-The retail element should comply with Policy 13 of this plan which sets a maximum size limit threshold for individual units (for retail, leisure, office or food and drinks units) of no more than 500 square metres gross floorspace. - 3.15 The small scale employment provision amounts to primarily B1 Use Office development (2-3.5 Ha).
+These should be consistent with the proposals set out in the East Midlands HS2 Growth Strategy and the emerging Gateway Study. - 3.14 The details of the retail / service centre referenced in this policy will be addressed as part of the Masterplanning requirement (above). - 3.15 The small scale employment provision amounts to primarily B1 Use Office development (2-3.5 Ha).